Microtrenching Tools Bring Added Benefit to Contractors

 Ditch Witch's MT12 has a floating saw shroud that follows the ground contour with constant pressure to help clean out the soil, producing a sharper-edged cut.

 For contractors looking to dig a small, shallow trench for fiber-optic lines leading to homes, using traditional digging methods can add time and additional cost to the project.

 That's where microtrenchers come in.
 Microtrenchers have a specialized saw that goes 16 inches, or less, into the ground.
-“The cut is more shallow and more narrow than what it would be with usual trenching equipment,” says Steve Seabolt, product manager for Ditch Witch.
-“The cut is also completed much faster.”
+"The cut is more shallow and more narrow than what it would be with usual trenching equipment," said Steve Seabolt, product manager of Ditch Witch.
+"The cut also is completed much faster."